mdavids/rfc/content/draft-davids-forsalereg-15.md

 This specification does not define restrictions on the number of TXT records in the RRset of "\_for-sale" TXT records.

-When multiple content TXT records are present in a "\_for-sale" TXT record, the processor **MAY** select one or more of them.
+When multiple content "\_for-sale" TXT records are present in an RRset, the processor **MAY** select one or more of them.

 For example, a domain name registry might extract content from an RRset that includes